Wonderful Wanderings

 Claremont Buildings, 1 Eldon Place, Newcastle upon Tyne

 Just so you know: the Great North Museum: Hancock is just around the corner from Quilliam Brothers.
-I didn't visit but if you're into (natural) history, you might want to check it out.
+I didn't visit Great North Museum, but if you're into (natural) history, you might want to check it out.

 10. Go for dinner and some live music at STACK

-STACK is a shop and food plaza made up entirely out of containers where starting businesses can rent a unit at lower prices than they'd normally pay in the area to set up shop so they can test the waters.
+STACK is a shop and food plaza made up entirely of containers.
+Starting businesses can rent a unit at lower prices than they'd normally pay in the area to set up shop so they can test the waters.
 The offer here is super diverse, from yoga wear over a nail studio to a gift store, a phone accessories shop, a souvenir store, and a clothes shop.

-There's often live music from the afternoon on the weekends and in the evenings on weekdays so it's great to go if you're not into the whole pub-and-club thing or prefer to spend the evening outside.
+There's often live music in the afternoon on the weekends and evenings on weekdays.
+So it's great to go if you're not into the whole pub-and-club thing or prefer to spend the evening outside.

 Bubble tea at Manhua Cha!

-How it works is that you choose your tea (either green without milk or black with milk) with a flavor and then you add on a flavor of bubbles, which come in a popping or a more chewy version.
+How it works is that you choose your tea (either green without milk or black with milk) with a flavor, then add a flavor of bubbles, which come in a popping or a more chewy version.

-I had a mixed berry green tea with strawberry bubbles and came back the next day for a chocolaty black tea with raspberry bubbles as I'd liked my first tea so much.
+I had a mixed berry green tea with strawberry bubbles and returned the next day for a chocolaty black tea with raspberry bubbles as I'd liked my first tea so much.

-What's fun at Manhua Cha! is that each bubble flavor corresponds to a superpower it supposedly gives you and that you can buy a box of bubbles to take home and create your own bubble tea.
-I got some raspberry bubbles so Boyfriend can taste them too :-)
+What's fun at Manhua Cha! is that each bubble flavor corresponds to a superpower it supposedly gives you.
+You can even buy a box of bubbles to take home and create your own bubble tea.
+I got some raspberry bubbles :-)

 The shop even has its own magazine, which I think is pretty cool.

-Los Cocos simply serves easy and filling Mexican takeaway while Sushi-Me-Rollin lets you put together your own sushi combination which you then get served on a beautiful ceramic plate made by the local 1265 Degrees North I mentioned earlier.
+Los Cocos simply serves easy and filling Mexican takeaway, while Sushi-Me-Rollin lets you put together your own sushi combination, which you then receive on a beautiful ceramic plate made by the local 1265 Degrees North I mentioned earlier.

 Other cafes I tried

-Two other cafes in Newcastle I tried were Laneway & Co and Blakes.
+I tried two other cafes in Newcastle upon Tyne: Laneway & Co and Blakes.

 Laneway & Co is a minimalistic coffee bar that offers a bit of a quiet hideaway at 17-19 High Bridge.
-I liked their loose tea but wasn't a big fan of the pots they served the tea in as you couldn't take the tea out, meaning it would get too strong after a while.
+I liked their loose tea but wasn't a big fan of the pots they served it in as you couldn't take it out, meaning it would get too strong after a while.

-Blakes is a much more lively and traditional-looking cafe on the corner of Grey Street (n° 53) and High Bridge where you order your drinks, sandwiches and light meals at the counter.
-You get a big wooden spoon with your order number to take with you and when it's ready, they'll come and bring your food to you.
+Blakes is a much more lively and traditional-looking cafe on the corner of Grey Street (n° 53) and High Bridge, where you order your drinks, sandwiches, and light meals at the counter.
+You get a big wooden spoon with your order number to take with you, and when it's ready, they'll bring the food to you.

 Although it was a bit noisy in here, I quite liked the ambiance as it didn't really feel like a cafe but more like a big living room.